-With a Lake City Bank Home Equity Line of Credit, you can use the equity in your home for improvements, debt consolidation, major purchases, college tuition or whatever need you have.
+With a Lake City Bank Home Equity Line of Credit, you can use a portion of the equity in your home for improvements, debt consolidation, major purchases, college tuition or whatever need you have.

-With competitive rates, low minimum monthly payments, and lines up to 85% of your home's value, we have a variety of home equity options to meet your borrowing requirements.
+With competitive rates and low minimum monthly payments, we have a variety of home equity options to meet your borrowing requirements.

 - Anyone who owns their own home may apply